ArthurSonzogni/FTXUI/doc/mainpage.md

 2. Get events and respond to them.
 3. A predefined implementation of "keyboard navigation".
 4. A set of predefined widget: CheckBox, RadioBox, Input, Menu, Toggle.

+**List of Component**

+You only need one header: ftxui/dom/component.hpp

+\include ftxui/component/component.hpp

 # ftxui/dom